cabforum/smime/SBR.md

 4.	**From Enterprise RA records**

-In the case of `Sponsor-validation` Certificates approved by an Enterprise RA, records maintained by the Enterprise RA SHALL be accepted as evidence of individual identity.
+In the case of `Sponsor-validated` Certificates approved by an Enterprise RA, records maintained by the Enterprise RA SHALL be accepted as evidence of individual identity.
 The Enterprise RA MUST maintain records to satisfy the requirements of [Section 1.3.2](#132-registration-authorities) and [Section 8.8](#88-review-of-enterprise-ra-or-technically-constrained-subordinate-ca)

 1. **From authorized reference sources as supplementary evidence**